alasca-association/tarook/docs/usage/initialization.rst

             experimental-features = nix-command flakes

          to either ``~/.config/nix/nix.conf`` or ``/etc/nix/nix.conf``
-      3. Run ``nix shell`` in this directory to enter the an environment with all requirements available If you use direnv, it will automatically load all requirements once you enter the directory.
+      3. Run ``nix shell`` in this directory to enter an environment with all requirements available If you use direnv, it will automatically load all requirements once you enter the directory.

    .. tab:: Install requirements manually